 The Engineering course at Oxford is of four years’ duration.
 The first and second years give a broad base in Mathematics and some of the main branches of Engineering Science, namely Mechanical, Electrical, Information, Control and Civil Engineering, as well as Materials and Energy Systems.
-In the third year, the Engineering Science degree separates in to Biomedical, Chemical, Civil, Control, Electrical, Information, Materials, and Mechanical options.
-There is also the possibility of selecting the Engineering, Entrepreneurship, and Management course.
-The fourth year of the course is entirely specialised, and you have a wide choice of subjects from which to choose.
+In the third year, the Engineering Science degree separates into Biomedical, Chemical and Process, Civil and Offshore, Electrical and Opto-electronic, Information, Solid Materials and Mechanics and Thermofluids and Turbomachinery options.
+There is also the possibility of selecting the Engineering, Entrepreneurship, and Management route, including tuition from the Saïd Business School.
+The fourth year of the course is entirely specialised, and you choose from a wide range of subjects to customise your degree.

-Practical work in the first two years consists of a mixture of set experiments, designed to develop practical techniques and to illustrate key aspects of the lecture courses.
+Practical work in the first two years comprises several “labs”, designed to develop practical skills and to illustrate key aspects of the lecture courses.
 It also includes open-ended “design-build-test” projects, giving you more freedom to explore the nature of Engineering.
 The second year culminates with a series of “coursework modules” where you choose from a wide range of subjects and explore them in detail for a whole week at a time.
 In the third year of the course, you undertake a group design project, co-operating in a group of 4–6 students to look at all aspects of a realistic Engineering design project.
 As an example, Prof. Morris usually runs a 3rd year project that involves the design of an imaging and manufacturing system that could be used to fabricate nanotechnology with light and Dr Das participates in the 3rd year project that is in collaboration with CERN.
-In the final year, you will have an even more demanding, but deeply interesting, individual research project.
+In the final year, you will engage in an even more demanding, but deeply interesting, individual research project undertaken in one of the Department’s research groups.
 This is an important component of the 4-year course as it counts for 50% of the final year.

 Compared with most Engineering courses in the country, you will find that the number of timetabled lectures is rather small.
 Do not be deceived by this!
 A key feature of Oxford education is the demand on the students to prepare work by themselves in their own time.
 You are aided in this task by College tutorials, which run in the first two years of the course.
 These are normally held at least twice a week in small groups of two or three students, or even one student at a time when this is appropriate.

 There are University examinations at the end of each year.
-In addition, colleges maintain a more even pressure by setting their own examinations called Collections.
+In addition, colleges maintain a more even pressure by setting their own internal examinations called “Collections”.
 Be assured that success in Engineering comes from a steady and sustained effort throughout the course: last minute cramming can never substitute for this!

-Prof. Stephen Morris is the Ana Leaf Foundation Fellow and Tutor in Engineering Science who teaches subjects in the Mathematics and Electrical Engineering core papers in the College.
+Prof. Stephen Morris is Fellow and Tutor in Engineering Science who teaches subjects in the Mathematics and Electrical Engineering core papers in the College.
+He also leads fourth year options on the topics of ‘Solar and Photovoltaics’ and ‘Applied Optics’ for the Department.
 His research interests involve the development of new opto-electronic devices based upon polymers and liquid crystal materials.
 This includes thin-film lasers, displays and related devices, optical phase modulators and solar cell technology.

 Prof. Ben Williams is a Fellow and Tutor in Engineering Science who teaches subjects in the Mathematics and the Energy papers in the College, including Fluid Mechanics, Thermodynamics, Heat & Mass Transfer and Electrical Machines.
-He is also an Associate Professor in the Department of Engineering Science where he lectures on the 1st year Thermodynamics and 2nd year Energy Systems courses, and organises the 1st year Thermodynamics lab.
+He is also an Associate Professor in the Department of Engineering Science where he lectures on the 2nd year Energy Systems course, and organises the 1st year Thermodynamics lab.
 His research specialty is developing and applying non-intrusive optical diagnostics to thermofluid systems, including IC engines, gas turbines and hypersonics.

 Dr Brian Tang is a Lecturer in Engineering Science who teaches subjects in the Structures, Materials and Dynamics papers as well as the 3rd year Engineering in Society paper in the College.
 He is also a Post-Doctoral Research Associate in the Department of Engineering Science.
 His current research focuses on the development of novel fluidic devices, including plasma-actuated, no-moving-parts valves for integration into the secondary air systems of large civil aviation jet engines and ultrasonically activated fluidic switches used for external aerodynamic flow control.

-No written work from school or college need be submitted prior to interview.
+No written work from school or college needs be submitted prior to interview.